What's the best oil for my car?

-Modern engines are engineered and tested to a much finer level than was the case previously, and because of that they need much thinner grades of oil than older engines did.
+As a general rule, modern engines are engineered and tested to a much finer level than before, and as a result they tend to need much thinner grades of oil than used in older cars.

 Different oils have varying specifications as well as types and grades.
 Petrol-powered vehicles use ‘ACEA’ specifications, showing the performance of the oil.
 Most European and Asian carmakers display the following ACEA specifications:

 - A5 Fuel economy petrol with extended-drain capability

 Some oils are developed to withstand up to 18,000 miles or two years of driving before they need changing.
 Called ‘longlife,’ they enable carmakers to offer longer service intervals.

 What is the best oil for a diesel car?

 Diesel engines need different oil from petrol engines, especially if they have a diesel particulate filter (DPF) fitted to them.

 Like the oil for petrol engines, diesel engine oil is offered in a range of ratings.
 Your handbook will tell you which is suitable for your car: